 Throughout the centuries, an amalgam of Indigenous American, Spanish and Anglo influences made Santa Fe a veritable melting pot of gastronomic delight.
 From the “Three Sisters”—corn, beans, and squash—to the majestic and cherished chile peppers, Santa Fe’s culinary world allows diners to experience a true cultural exploration with every bite.
 Innovative Southwestern fare created by award-winning chefs and hearty New Mexico dishes such as breakfast burritos and green chile stew are reason enough for Santa Fe to have earned a prominent place on the world’s culinary map.

 To register for one of the last remaining 15 member spots call (407) 539-1459 or email firstname.lastname@example.org.
 Don’t forget, once you arrive to the host hotel, La Fonda on the Plaza, everything is paid for by the association and our generous sponsors.
-If you arrive early enough on November 11th, there will be a casual dinner near the hotel as an unofficial kickoff to the Immersion before we get started on Thursday and Friday for the ICCA Culinary Immersion Santa Fe!
+If you arrive early enough on Tuesday, September 14th, there will be a casual dinner near the hotel as an unofficial kickoff to the Immersion before we get started on Wednesday and Thursday for the ICCA Culinary Immersion Santa Fe!